ssbc/ssb-meta-feeds-spec/README.md

 honest peers would give piece of mind that the data is only stored on a certain subset of the whole network.
 This can naturally be combined with private groups to better ensure safety.

+# Open questions

+- In the case of claims, how are bad actors handled?
+- What are the broader consequences of ephemeral feeds.
+Maybe they can only be used in limited circumstances, and if so which ones?
+- For sub feeds and feed rotation what is the best way to handle potentially overlapping messages
+- In the case of claims, what is the overhead of writing a new feed compared to just sending the messages from the original feed directly?

 # Acknowledgments and prior work